LispyAriaro/MyPasswordsManager/README.md

 make sure to check 'developer mode'
 Click the 'Load unpacked extension' button

 A file/folder chooser popup will appear.
 Select the MyPasswordsManager folder.
 And that's it.
+An arrow should appear on your chrome browser.
+Click it when you need to save login details or view previously saved login details.
+The data is never sent up to the cloud but stored locally.